Sausage and Cherry Tomatoes Orecchiette Recipe

 I like to add a little of the pasta water to my sauces too to help the sauce stick to the pasta.

-Orecchio is the Italian word for ear and the suffix etto means small so translated, orecchietta means small ear because someone thought that's what these small pasta from southern Italy look like.
+Orecchio is the Italian word for ear and the suffix "etto" means small so translated, orecchiette means small ear because someone thought that's what this small pasta from southern Italy look like.